-Trent Lakes Public Library is establishing a dedicated section in the main branch as part of our efforts to challenge homophobia and transphobia while fostering an environment that is inclusive of gender identity and gender expression.
+Trent Lakes Public Library has established a dedicated section in both branches as part of our efforts to challenge homophobia and transphobia while fostering an environment that is inclusive of gender identity and gender expression.

 People who identify as LGBTQ often experience barriers to accessing necessary services due to discrimination or harassment.
 The “coming-out” process can be a critical time for families.
 The library has access to the internet for research as well as a dedicated collection that focuses on the LGBTQ community.
 Our print material includes information books, biographies and autobiographies, as well as fiction books with LGBTQ characters.
 For more information please come to the library or call us at 705-657-3695.

 Tell Me Again How A Crush Should FeelWith the heart of Judy Blume and wit of Alison Bechdel, Sara Farizan brings the authenticity and humour that distinguished her debut novel, If You Could Be Mine, to her second work of fiction for teens

 Branded by the Pink TriangleA history of the persecution of gay men by the Nazi regime during the Holocaust.
 When the Nazis came to power in Europe, the lives of homosexuals came to be ruled by fear as raids, arrests, prison sentences and expulsions became the daily reality.